-Follow this three step plan to implement a lasting and effective meditation routine
+My three step plan for a lasting and effective meditation routine

-In my previous article how to find the right headspace I lay out how to get into the right headspace.
+In my previous article how to find the right headspace I lay out some attitudes that are required for anyone looking to implement major dietary or lifestyle change in their lives.
 If you’re short on time, here’s what you need to know:

 Acceptance and Acknowledgment